Bio

 October: 4 week solo show at TOLO Gallery, Omokoroa

-October: 2 works n Lockwood BOP artists exhibition, Rotorua
+October: Lockwood BOP artists exhibition, Rotorua

 June: Opotiki Arts members exhibition